jla505/project_car_showcase/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this car rental website to experiment with the code!
+Use this Admin Dashboard to look around and experiment with the code!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>